AngelPn/matrixStats/README.md

 - Solved [Issue#18](https://github.com/HenrikBengtsson/GSOC-2021-matrixStats/issues/18).

 - When the result was zero length vector, in some cases, the matrixStats functions were keeping the names attributes, while the "expect" functions were not, causing `all.equal()` to give informative message.
-For this, code was added in [`validateIndicesTestMatrix`](https://github.com/AngelPn/matrixStats/blob/develop/tests/utils/validateIndicesFramework.R#L73-L75).

 - Used `if (which == 0) which <- 1` to solve the [Issue#17](https://github.com/HenrikBengtsson/GSOC-2021-matrixStats/issues/17#issue-932975424).